Description

 Using this definition on our asset we see for example:

-• Looking at maximum days below previous high in of 417 days in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (488 days).
+• Looking at maximum time in days below previous high water mark in of 417 days in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (488 days).

 AveDuration: